betterscientificsoftware/bssw.io/CuratedContent/EthicalOpenSource.md

 Ammonium nitrate is the most widely used fertilizer and helps to grow a substantial portion of the world's food.
 Although use of fuel oil has declined substantially, it is still used to heat and light homes of a non-trivial portion of the world's population.
 Most would consider both of these uses ethical.
 However, even 25 years after the [Oklahoma city bombing](https://en.wikipedia.org/wiki/Oklahoma_City_bombing) (which involved Ammonium Nitrate and Fuel Oil (ANFO)) attempts to regulate the manufacture and distribution of these products have either stalled or met with limited success.

-As with most things in life, open-source software can be used for good or abused for evil.
+As with most things in life, freely available software can be used for good or abused for evil.
+It is unlikely that attempts to license software in restrictive ways based on ethical use considerations will see wide adoption.

 <!---
 Publish: yes